-The Bylaws of the Company presently provide for 14 directors, divided into three classes.
-Four directors are to be elected at the 1994 Annual Meeting and will hold office until the 1997 Annual Meeting and until their successors are elected and have qualified.
-It is intended that the persons so appointed in the enclosed proxy will, unless authority is withheld, vote for the election of the four nominees proposed by the Board of Directors, all of whom are presently directors of the Company.
+Three directors are to be elected at the 1996 Annual Meeting and will hold office until the 1999 Annual Meeting and until their successors are elected and have qualified.
+It is intended that the persons so appointed in the enclosed proxy will, unless authority is withheld, vote for the election of the three nominees proposed by the Board of Directors, all of whom are presently directors of the Company.
 In voting for the election of directors each share has one vote for each position to be filled.
 All of the nominees have consented to being named herein and to serve if elected.
 In the event that any of them should become unavailable prior to the Annual Meeting, the proxy will be voted for a substitute nominee or nominees designated by the Board of Directors, or the number of directors may be reduced accordingly.

-The following information, which has been provided by the directors, shows for each of the nominees for election to the Board of Directors and for each director whose term continues, his or her name, age, and principal occupation or employment during the past five years, the name of the corporation or other organization, if any, in which such occupation or employment is carried on, the period during which such person has served as a director of the Company and the year in which each continuing director's present term as director expires.
+The following information, which has been provided by the directors, shows for each of the nominees for election to the Board of Directors and for each director whose term continues, his or her name, age, and principal occupation or employment during the past five years, the name of the corporation or other organization, if any, in which such occupation or employment is or was carried on, the period during which such person has served as a director of the Company and the year in which each continuing director's present term as director expires.

-1994 NOMINEES
+1996 NOMINEES